peter88213/PyWriter/docs/doctypes.md

     scenes marked "unused", "todo" or "notes" are not exported.
 -   Only scenes that are intended for RTF export in yWriter will be exported.
+-   Titles of scenes beginning with <HTML> or <TEX> are not exported.
 -   Chapter titles appear as first level heading if the chapter is marked as beginning of a new section in yWriter.
 Such headings are considered as "part" headings.